-Eight tried and true ideas for making your child’s back to school transition and routine a little easier and maybe a little fun!
+Eight tried and true tips from an elementary school teacher for making your child’s back to school transition and routine a little easier and maybe a little fun!

 How do you ease your child back into a routine for school?